What are cochlear implants?

 How is cochlear implant surgery performed?

-Implant surgery for cochlear implants for children in Atlanta is performed under general anesthesia and takes two to four hours per ear.
-During the surgery, an incision is made behind the ear exposing the area where the implant will be placed.
+The procedure involves general anesthesia and typically lasts between two to four hours per ear.
+An incision is made behind the ear to access the implant site.

 What are the risks of cochlear implant surgery?